Could there be a better example of the slippery slope at work?

 Other jurisdictions were also-rans.
 Canada had only 27 of these safeguards; Oregon only had 31 of them.

 Almost four years later, supporters are calling for some of the 68 safeguards in the legislation to be abolished.

 In June Victoria is supposed to conduct a review of the legislation.
 It is unlikely to find that it should be stricter.
-An editorial, The Age, has complained that “there are many hurdles that have made access challenging.”
+An editorial in the state’s most influential newspaper, The Age, has complained that “there are many hurdles that have made access challenging.”
 (Translation: not enough people are dying.)